 Twitch will notify streamers of affiliate eligibility when the above conditions are satisfied.
 Followers are invited to subscribe to the channel and streamers earn a share from their payments.
 Amazon Prime members get a free Tier 1 subscription that also counts as a part of this program.

 Twitch also has a feature called bits that followers can purchase.
 These are virtual coins that are used to cheer and support the channel.
 Streamers get a share of this revenue as well.

 In addition to the above revenue streams, Twitch offers a partner program that earns at a higher rate.
 This level requires the completion of a set of merits within a 30-day window.
 Once a streamer reaches the partner level, streams can include ads that also generate additional revenue.

 On all platforms, creators can also accept donations from their community.
 You can use tools like Streamlabs to set up a donation link and allow your viewers to support you.
 Unlike some of the methods offered by the platform - there are no fees from donations except for the payment processing fee so the maximum amount goes from your supporters to you.

 Live Streaming is exploding.
 There are many ways to earn an income via live streaming.
 Everything is up to you.
 Here are some of the ways others are monetizing their live streams on Facebook, YouTube, and Twitch.

 - Support from their community via donations or via platform-specific methods such as stars on Facebook, bits on Twitch, and superchats on YouTube

 - Selling merch

 - Affiliate links

-If you have ideas for what you want us to add to help you grow - please reach out to [email protected].
-We are listening!
+If you have ideas for what you want us to add to our platform - feel free to reach us at [email protected].
+We are always listening!